tigerfanxiao/dev_notes/PMP/PMP Course.md

 - Functional Organizations PM 的权利最小
 	- Structure that groups staff members according to their area of expertise (sales, marketing, constrution, etc).
 Functional structures require the project team members to report directly to the functional manager
 - Matrix Organizations PM 的权利在 middle
 	- There are three matrix structure: weak, balanced, and strong.
 The different structure are reflective of the project manager's authority in relation to the functional manager's authority.
+Strong Matrix, PM is full time, Weak Matrix, PM is part time
 - Project Oriented Organizations.
 (Projectized) PM 的权利最大
 	- Structure where the PM has the greatest amount of authority.
 The project team is assigned to the project on a full-time basis.
 When the project is complete, the project team member moves on to other assignments within the organization.
 - Hybird
 	- Blended type
+- Organic
+	- Company owner control the resource

 Risk vs Issues vs Assumption vs Constraints
 - Risk are potential events or situations that may occur in the future and have an impact on the project success  风险可能是好的, 也可能是坏的. 但是不一定发生.
 Risk 管理有 Risk Register